robertjskelton/robertjskelton.github.io/_posts/2021-06-29-lexus-gx470-ebay-snorkel-install.markdown

 ![snorkel](/images/snorkel/20.jpg)

 The A-pillar part is next, this makes your snorkel more secure.
-The included instructions say to use rivets and put them into your A-pillar, but the A-pillar is not very replacable, so [Rare Earth Magents](https://amzn.to/2U6xzWW) are recommended.
-Put electrical tape on the bottom of the magents to prevent scratching the A-pillar paint (I did a bad job at this).
+The included instructions say to use rivets and put them into your A-pillar, but the A-pillar is not very replaceable, so [Rare Earth Magents](https://amzn.to/2U6xzWW) are recommended.
+Put electrical tape on the bottom of the magnets to prevent scratching the A-pillar paint (I did a bad job at this).
 These 2 magnets can go through 2 of the holes on the 4 hole side of the A-pillar bracket.
-I did have to drill those holes out a bit, and also chop the stems of the magents to be shorter.
+I did have to drill those holes out a bit, and also chop the stems of the magnets to be shorter.
 Then, mount them and install the 3 screws into the snorkel to get some more stability.

 ![snorkel](/images/snorkel/23.jpg)
 ![snorkel](/images/snorkel/24.jpg)